Updated: Sep 11

 “Let’s work together.”

 Most of us greatly desire to be joyful in our lives.
 We wish to be joyful with our most precious relationships.
 Disagreements happen sometimes.
 It is human nature.
-The key is, to have an intentional and reasonably aligned reconciliation process with your partner.
+The key is, to have an intentional and framework-aligned reconciliation process with your partner.
 The future state framework presented in this article is consistent with psychology, neuroscience, and world religion.
 I have been practicing (not always perfectly!) this framework with my wife for the last 30 years.
 I can say from first-hand experience that it is not always easy.
-Life gets busy, priorities seem to shift.
+Life gets busy and priorities shift.
 Our emotions can get the best of us.
 As such, the success of this process framework is about progress, not perfection.
 It helps us avoid those hardening habits in our most precious relationships.
 The effort is its own reward!

 Ric Elias committed to his joy and family reconciliation only after facing the unthinkable…. perishing in a plane crash.
 Most of us do not have this extraordinary opportunity.
 However, with a little effort and humility, we all may commit to relationship-based joy long before facing death!